ernieay/emailClient/README.md

 UPDATE: Sendgrid is really clever and actually scans github for its keys.
 Now my Sendgrid account it locked out...
 UPDATEx2: Trying to one-up them by creating a new account and reversing the key so they'll let me submit this assignment
+UPDATEx3: Okay they have something called "GitGuardian" which is smarter than that...:(